The Ultimate Guide to Level Up Your Veterinary Social Media Calendar

 Tip #1: Add Important Dates That You Want to Highlight to Your Calendar

 You can decide whatever holidays are most relevant to your veterinary practice, such as National Puppy Day.
-From there, you can come up with ideas to stand out from your local competition and what they are posting online.
+From there, you can come up with ideas to stand out from your local competition and what they post online.
 You can bring out your fun side and create exciting posts you can use for your various social media pages.

 Aside from providing relevant content to your veterinary social media calendar, you can even create special promos or events to observe these special events.
 For example, February is Pet Dental Health Month.
 It would be best to take advantage of this by running a special on teeth cleanings for pets for that month.